High-Dose Mizoribine Treatment for Adolescents with Systemic Lupus Erythematosus

 TLDR High-dose mizoribine effectively controls symptoms in adolescents with lupus while reducing steroid use, with manageable side effects.

-The study investigated the use of high-dose mizoribine (MZR) at 300 mg/day in five adolescents with systemic lupus erythematosus (SLE), which was double the conventional adult dose.
-The treatment aimed to achieve remission while minimizing the adverse effects associated with prolonged immunosuppressant use.
-The results indicated that high-dose MZR was effective in controlling symptoms and reducing steroid dependency, with satisfactory efficacy observed in all patients.
-Side effects included hyperuricemia in two patients, which was managed by dose adjustment or resolved spontaneously, and temporary hair loss in two patients, which subsided after a few months.
-The study concluded that high-dose MZR could be administered effectively and safely, with necessary monitoring of serum uric acid levels, suggesting its potential application for steroid-dependent pediatric SLE patients.
+The study investigated the use of high-dose mizoribine (MZR) treatment in five adolescents with systemic lupus erythematosus (SLE), administering 300 mg/day, which is double the conventional adult dose.
+The treatment aimed to maintain remission and reduce steroid dependency.
+Results showed that the high-dose MZR was effective in controlling symptoms and allowed for a reduction in steroid dosage.
+The treatment was generally safe, with hyperuricemia as a noted side effect in two patients, which was managed by dose adjustment or resolved spontaneously.
+Temporary hair loss exacerbation was observed in two patients but resolved after a few months.
+The study concluded that high-dose MZR could be effectively and safely used in steroid-dependent pediatric SLE patients, with necessary monitoring of serum uric acid levels.